Air2air/northworks/public/content/w-northworks.md

 From March 2006 to June 2012 Dr. North served on the Scientific and Technical Council of the [International Risk Governance Council](http://www.irgc.org/).

-He authored two chapters in the book _Global Risk Governance: Concepts and Practice Using the IRGC Framework_.
+He authored two chapters in the book Global Risk Governance: Concepts and Practice Using the IRGC Framework.

-He has served as review coordinator for IRGC Policy Briefs on [Regulation of Carbon Capture and Storage](http://www.irgc.org/img/pdf/policy_brief_ccs.pdf) and [Risk Governance Guidelines for Bioenergy Policies](http://www.irgc.org/img/pdf/irgc_pb_bioenergy_web-2.pdf), and the Opinion Piece for IRGC by M. Granger Morgan and Katharine Ricke, [Cooling the Earth Through Solar Radiation Management: The need for research and an approach to its governance](http://www.irgc.org/img/pdf/srm_opinion_piece_web.pdf).
+He has served as review coordinator for IRGC Policy Briefs on [Regulation of Carbon Capture and Storage](http://www.irgc.org/img/pdf/policybriefccs.pdf) and [Risk Governance Guidelines for Bioenergy Policies](http://www.irgc.org/img/pdf/irgcpbbioenergyweb-2.pdf), and the Opinion Piece for IRGC by M. Granger Morgan and Katharine Ricke, [Cooling the Earth Through Solar Radiation Management: The need for research and an approach to its governance](http://www.irgc.org/img/pdf/srmopinionpieceweb.pdf).

-In 2011 Dr. North led the development of a [Concept Note, **Improving the Management of Emerging Risks](http://www.irgc.org/img/pdf/irgc_er2conceptnote_2011.pdf).
+In 2011 Dr. North led the development of a [Concept Note, \*\*Improving the Management of Emerging Risks](http://www.irgc.org/img/pdf/irgcer2conceptnote2011.pdf).

 ## Other Professional Activities and Interests

 ### Risk from Toxic Substances: NS3, Symposia Presentations

 Dr. North served as a member of the planning committee and speaker for the [Naphthalene State of the Science Symposium](http://www.naphthalenesymposium.org/index.asp) October 8-12, 2006 in Monterey, California.
-The proceedings of this symposium were published in 2008 in a supplementary volume of _Regulatory Toxicology and Pharmacology_.
+The proceedings of this symposium were published in 2008 in a supplementary volume of Regulatory Toxicology and Pharmacology.

 Dr. North gave the "State of the Science" paper on decision analysis, multicriteria decision analysis, and cost-benefit analysis at the Contemporary Concepts in Toxicology (CCT) Workshop on Probabilistic Risk Assessment, "Bridging Components Along the Exposure-Dose-Response Continuum," sponsored by the Society of Toxicology, Washington, D.C., July 25-27, 2005.

-### SRA Symposium, 2006

-Dr. North participated in a Public Forum May 23-24, 2006 at the Cafritz Conference Center at George Washington University in Washington D.C., organized by the Society for Risk Analysis (SRA), on the Risk Assessment Bulletin giving guidance for Federal Agency practice on risk assessment, proposed by the Office of Management.

 ### Energy Security, especially in the Baltic Region